domoritz/himawari-8-chrome/README.md

 # Himawari 8 New Tab Page

-Experience the latest image from the [Himawari 8 satellite](https://en.wikipedia.org/wiki/Himawari_8) every time you open a new tab in Chrome.
+Experience the latest image taken by the [geostationary](https://en.wikipedia.org/wiki/Geostationary_orbit) [Himawari 8 satellite](http://himawari8.nict.go.jp/) every time you open a new tab in Chrome.
+The satellite has been deployed by the [Japan Meteorological Agency](http://www.jma.go.jp/jma/indexe.html) and takes photographs of Earth every 10 minutes.
 Since the new tab page is a simple web page, you can also [try it online](https://domoritz.github.io/himawari-8-chrome).

 🛰 Get the extension from the [Chrome web store](https://chrome.google.com/webstore/detail/himawari-8-new-tab-page/llelgapflianaapmnpncgakfjhfhnojm).

 ![screenshot](https://domoritz.github.io/himawari-8-chrome/screenshot.png "Screenshot of the browser with the new tab page")

-[Himawari 8](http://himawari8.nict.go.jp/) is a [geostationary](https://en.wikipedia.org/wiki/Geostationary_orbit) weather satellite by the [Japan Meteorological Agency](http://www.jma.go.jp/jma/indexe.html).
-It takes photographs of Earth every 10 minutes.

 This extension is inspired by https://github.com/jakiestfu/himawari.js/ and https://github.com/ngoldman/himawari-urls.